Logo Futurismo

 Melissa Masvaleix | The way between Fajã dos Cubres and Fajã de Santo Cristo

 There are several ways to go to Fajã de Santo Cristo.
 Once on São Jorge island, take a taxi or drive to Fajã dos Cubres to begin the shorter Fajã de Santo Cristo trail.
 It is about 4 kilometers long, takes less than 1 hour, and is less challenging than the other option.
-If you would rather not do the walk, it is also possible to take a quad bike.
+If you prefer not to walk, it is also possible to take a quad bike.

-The other trail is PR1SJO and goes from the countryside of São Jorge island — Serra do Topo.
-It takes about 1h30 to descend to the fajã, which is approximately 5 kilometers long.
-You will go from the mountains to the ocean and be surrounded by pure nature, with Terceira and Graciosa island in sight and cows on the way.
+The other trail, PR1SJO, goes from the countryside of São Jorge Island to Serra do Topo.
+It takes about 1 hour and 30 minutes to descend to the fajã, which is approximately 5 kilometers long.
+You will go from the mountains to the ocean and be surrounded by pure nature, with Terceira and Graciosa islands in sight and cows on the way.
 However, there is a 700-meter drop in level.

 What to Bring to Fajã de Santo Cristo

-If you are hiking or want to spend the night at Fajã de Santo Cristo, it is better to take some snacks and food to cook.
-There is only one restaurant in the fajã, and it can get full easily, mostly in the summer.
+If you are hiking or plan to spend the night at Fajã de Santo Cristo, it is advisable to bring some snacks and food to cook.
+There is only one restaurant in the fajã, and it fills up quickly, especially during the summer.

 Water, good shoes, hiking sticks, waterproof jackets, and sportswear are also recommended for hikers.
-Furthermore, take a book with you to enjoy the peacefulness of the village and the beautiful scenery.
+Furthermore, take a book with you to enjoy the peaceful atmosphere of the village and its beautiful scenery.
 A swimsuit is also a must-have for a dip in the lagoon!

 To make your life easier, we’ve filtered the search by: